neurophysiological-analysis/FiNN/docs/cleansing/bad_channel_identification.rst

    main()

-Applying bad channel identification automatically selected channels whose broadband power is more than two standard deviations different from other channels.
+Applying bad channel identification automatically selects channels whose broadband power is more than two standard deviations different from other channels.
 Yet, manual optimization of the selection is possible (and recommended).
 Manual adjustments can be performed in the screen below.

 .. image:: img/bad_channel_identification.png